 This program provides leadership and promotes professionalism in the criminal intelligence community in order to protect public safety and constitutional rights.

-This program provides strategic investigative research and analysis, tactical case and special operations support, as well as real-time “officer safety” related operational intelligence.
+This HIDTA Investigative Support Center provides strategic investigative research and analysis, tactical case and special operations support, as well as real-time “officer safety” deconfliction services.

-This program’s primary objective is to detect and stop existing fraud by organized criminal groups against the Beverage Container Recycling Fund (Recycling Fund) and to deter future fraud through the successful prosecution of criminal activity.
+This program’s primary objective is to detect and stop existing fraud by organized criminal groups against the California Beverage Container Recycling Fund and to deter future fraud through the successful prosecution of criminal activity.